decentralized-identity/credential-manifest/spec/spec.md

 ## Abstract

-For User Agents (e.g. wallets) and other service that wish to engage with Issuers to acquire credentials, there must exist a mechanism for assessing what inputs are required from a Subject to process a request for credential issuance.
-The _Credential Manifest_ is a common data format for describing the inputs a Subject must provide to an Issuer for subsequent evaluation and issuance of the credential indicated in the Credential Manifest.
+For User Agents (e.g. wallets) and other service that wish to engage with Issuers to acquire credentials, there must exist a mechanism for assessing what inputs are required from a Subject to process a request for credential(s) issuance.
+The _Credential Manifest_ is a common data format for describing the inputs a Subject must provide to an Issuer for subsequent evaluation and issuance of the credential(s) indicated in the Credential Manifest.

-_Credential Manifests_ do not themselves define the contents of the output credential, the process the Issuer uses to evaluate the submitted inputs, or the protocol Issuers, Subjects, and their User Agents rely on to negotiate credential issuance.
+_Credential Manifests_ do not themselves define the contents of the output credential(s), the process the Issuer uses to evaluate the submitted inputs, or the protocol Issuers, Subjects, and their User Agents rely on to negotiate credential issuance.

 ## Status of This Document

 Credential Manifest is a draft specification being developed within the [Decentralized Identity Foundation](https://identity.foundation) (DIF), and intended for ratification as a DIF recommended data format.
 This spec will be updated to reflect relevant changes, and participants are encouraged to contribute at the following repository location: https://github.com/decentralized-identity/credential-manifest

 ## Terminology